 Ron’s explanation of “Biophilism”

-Many years ago the then obvious dangers of nuclear war catastrophe inspired my composition of the foregoing poem, envisioning a new universal religion of LOVE.
+Many years ago the then obvious threat of nuclear war catastrophe inspired composition of the foregoing poetic essay, envisioning a new universal religion of LOVE.

 After the horrendous 1945 US atomic bombings of the civilian populations of Hiroshima and Nagasaki, Japan, and especially since the ‘miraculous’ resolution of the 1962 Cuban Missile Crisis between the USA and USSR, I have been deeply concerned by obviously insane dangers of a nuclear war catastrophe which would end earth life as we’ve known it.
-So I’ve long realized the urgent need to abolish all nuclear weapons.
+So I’ve long realized the urgent need to abolish all nuclear weapons, and all wars.

-Today’s poetic essay was composed after my midlife spiritual awakening, long before the doomsday clock of the bulletin of atomic scientists was moved to 100 seconds to midnight.
-Since then we’ve experienced increasingly violent and politically polarized times, beyond those which motivated this poem.
-So the poem’s message seems more urgently imperative now than when it was composed.
+The “Biophilism” poetic essay was composed after my midlife spiritual awakening, long before the doomsday clock of the bulletin of atomic scientists was moved to 100 seconds to midnight.
+Since then we’ve experienced increasingly violent and politically polarized times, beyond those which motivated this essay.
+So the essay’s message is more urgently imperative now than ever before.

-In order to avert current catastrophic threats to Life on our precious planet, humanity needs egalitarian societal organizations – including its influential religious organizations; we need democratically participatory organizations which promote and practice coexistence, compassion and cooperation over hierarchical domination and unsustainable exploitation of people and other lifeforms.
+In order to avert current catastrophic threats to Life on our precious planet, humanity needs egalitarian societal organizations – beyond hierarchical religious organizations; we need democratically participatory organizations which promote and practice coexistence, compassion and cooperation over insanely autocratic domination and unsustainable exploitation of people and other lifeforms.

-Thus, today’s posting declares our urgent need for a new universal religion of LOVE.
-Although some may consider this poem as impractical or Utopian, I deem it not just feasible but evolutionarily imperative that we end and transcend unsustainable current human warfare insanity.
+Thus, today’s essay declares our urgent need for a new universal religion of LOVE.
+Although some may consider this declaration impractical or Utopian, I deem it not just feasible but evolutionarily imperative that we end and transcend current human warfare insanity.

-As lovers of God and Nature, let us envision and religiously experience our true spiritual nature, which is Universal LOVE!
+As lovers of God and Nature, let us communally remember, envision and experience our true spiritual Self-Identity, which is Universal and Eternal LOVE!

 And so may it be!